 This stage includes professional development, coaching, and feedback.
 These processes help employees improve and grow so they can pursue a career path in the company.

 The development stage often merits particular attention from the board, especially as it relates to performance feedback, leadership development, and succession planning for high potential employees.
 Management should provide directors with a good understanding of the organization’s approach to these important processes, and directors should ask questions to assure themselves that the organization has in place a modern, comprehensive, and inclusive system for developing its people.

 This stage focuses on keeping top employees, ensuring they are engaged and challenged in their roles.
 Today’s employees are seeking a greater sense of inclusion and belonging at work, where people with diverse backgrounds can see themselves represented at all levels of the organization, including positions of leadership.
 Knowing that there are career advancement opportunities for people of diverse backgrounds creates a powerful incentive to stay.

 Cultural fit is also a key factor in retaining employees.
-Read next week’s blog on the topic of organizational culture to take a deeper dive into this topic.
+Read the next blog in the series on the topic of organizational culture to take a deeper dive into this topic.